staxrip/staxrip/md/test-build.md

 - added option to encode audio with the channels count of the audio source file
 - added support for VirtualDub frame server files with vdr extension
 - ffmpeg demuxing GUI added, only audio is supported so far, input types can be configured in the settings, default is avi, ts, flv
+- added new powershell script for re-muxing
+- added option to define a default subtitle name
+- added option to enable a default subtitle

 #### Fixed Bugs